Parc national des Calanques

 © C. Bellanger - Parc national des Calanques

-This villa, given "Maison des Illustres" status in 2012 by the French Ministry of Culture, was the home of a famous actor with a scandalous reputation: Michel Simon.
+This villa, given "Maison des Illustres" status in 2012 by the French Ministry of Culture, was the home of the famous actor Michel Simon.
+It is being restored to become the first Calanques National Park visitor centre.
+Participate in this restoration !

 From Switzerland to La Ciotat

-Michel Simon (1895-1975) began his career in the theatre and was also a huge success in cinema, notably in the films Boudu Sauvé des Eaux and Le Quai des Brumes.
-A veritable rascal, he was one of the first film stars and acted under the greatest directors of the time (Jean Renoir, Sacha Guitry, Marcel Carné).
-Charlie Chaplin said of him that he was "the greatest actor in the world".
+Michel Simon (1895-1975) began his career in theatre and was also a huge success in cinema, notably in the films Boudu Sauvé des Eaux and Le Quai des Brumes.
+A true legend, he was one of the first film stars and performed with the greatest directors of the time (Jean Renoir, Sacha Guitry, Marcel Carné).
+Charlie Chaplin said that he was "the greatest actor in the world".

 He discovered La Ciotat when visiting his friend, the sculptor Walter Spaeny (or Späny) who, since the 1930s, had been living in the villa that took his name.
-The enchantment he felt led him, in 1946, to buy an 18th century bastide below it.
+The enchantment he felt led him, in 1946, to buy an 18th century country house (a bastide) nearby.

 A nature and animal lover

-He considerably modified this old farmhouse to make it his home, notably by building a tower, a projection room and a belvedere.
-The latter, built at the end of the park, allowed the actor to contemplate the La Ciotat Calanques and to listen to the sound of the waves and the wind.
+He considerably modified this old farmhouse to make it his home, adding a tower, a projection room and a belvedere.
+The latter, built at the end of the park, allowed the actor to contemplate the Calanques of La Ciotat and to listen to the sound of the waves and the wind.
 A nature lover, he lived surrounded by cats, dogs... and even monkeys!

-After the actor's death, the villa was acquired in 1990 by the town of La Ciotat.
-In November 2020, it was entrusted by the town to the Calanques National Park for a period of 99 years.
-Located at the entrance to the Park's core zone, it is now intended to house the professional premises of some of the Park's staff, but also to become a place of welcome, information and entertainment for a wide public.
-It will thus be the first House of the Calanques National Park.
+Following the death of the actor, the villa was acquired in 1990 by the city of La Ciotat.
+In November 2020, the town entrusted it to Calanques National Park for 99 years.
+Located at the entrance to the Park's core zone, it is now intended to become a venue to welcome,, inform and entertain a wide public.
+It will thus be the first visitor centre of Calanques National Park.
 Its opening is planned for 2024.

 La Ciotat, a cinema town

-The Villa Michel Simon is only one part of La Ciotat's rich cinematographic heritage.
+The Michel Simon Villa is only one part of La Ciotat's rich cinematographic heritage.
 There is also the Eden Théâtre (the oldest cinema in the world!) and the film by Louis Lumière, L'Arrivée d'un Train en Gare de La Ciotat, making up a true journey dedicated to the 7th art.
-And it continues with the 2017 release of the film L’Atelier (The Workshop), by Laurent Cantet, filmed in Villa Michel Simon itself!
+And it continues with the 2017 release of the film L’Atelier (The Workshop), by Laurent Cantet, filmed in the Villa itself!

 Visiting and regulations

-The villa's surrounding area can be explored all year round, except when the massifs are closed due to the fire risk.
+The villa's surrounding area can be explored all year round, except when the mountain ranges are closed due to the fire danger.

 Access